ThomasBartanen/hestia/README.md

 Track expenses, tenants with their leases, properties, maintenance requests, and more.

 Export pdf statements to be sent to the tenants showing breakdowns of where the fees are coming from.

+[Installation-Notes]
+This version of the project requires a PostgreSQL database installed. https://www.postgresql.org/